peak-ai/platform-global-images/README.md

 The following R image is available:
 - [ds-pack](./workspace/r/ds-pack)

-## Knowledge Base
+## Peak Dockerfile Requirements
-- The Docker images used on the platform should configure a default non-root user.
+The Docker images used on the Peak platform should configure a default non-root user.
 More details around the same can be found [here](./knowledge-base/non-root-user.md).

 ## Contributing
 We really appreciate any contributions that you can make to the images. <P>To get started, please read our [contributing guide](./CONTRIBUTING.md) to familiarize yourself with our development process.